 When Peter Tuerk began his new role as director of the Sheila C. Johnson Center for Clinical Services in 2018, integrating data and technology into the Center’s clinical training was a core part of his vision.
 Still, he never imagined telehealth would become the cornerstone of clinical operations in 2020.

-The Sheila C. Johnson Center for Clinical Services at the University of Virginia’s Curry School of Education and Human Development is a multidisciplinary training center that provides a range of clinical services to local children and families – including speech and language, hearing, reading, clinical psychology, educational assessment, autism spectrum services, and more.
+The Sheila C. Johnson Center for Clinical Services at the University of Virginia’s School of Education and Human Development is a multidisciplinary training center that provides a range of clinical services to local children and families – including speech and language, hearing, reading, clinical psychology, educational assessment, autism spectrum services, and more.
 It also provides UVA students with important clinical training.

 Tuerk, for his part, is uniquely suited to lead a transition to telehealth.
 He’s a clinical psychologist, researcher, and educator specializing in evidence-based treatments for anxiety-spectrum disorders.
 Beyond his own award-winning work investigating telehealth to treat PTSD, Tuerk also serves as co-editor of a book series devoted to behavioral telehealth, and has led several funded trials investigating the augmentation of evidenced based interventions with novel telehealth technologies.

 Here, Tuerk shares his thoughts on how the pandemic has shaped mental health services already – and why it may lead to lasting changes in how we treat mental health.

 Q: What exactly does telehealth look like for mental health services like therapy?